codetalkio/serverless-federated-graphql/README.md

 - `lambda-with-server/`: Spins up a Apollo Router using the [apollo-router crate](), and proxies Lambda Events to the HTTP server locally.
 - `lambda-directly/`: Uses the [TestHarness](https://github.com/apollographql/router/blob/a6f129cdb75038eae6437e24876723194aeaf165/apollo-router/src/test_harness.rs#L38-L78) that Apollo Router uses to easily make GraphQL requests in its tests without needing a full Router.
 The Lambda takes the incoming event, runs it through the `TestHarness` and returns the result.

 Check out the code and `Dockerfile` for each.
 There's really not a lot going on, and it is a minimal implementation compared to what you'd want in Production.
-My current recommendation would be to run Apollo Router in App Runner, which is does extremely well (I can max out the allowed 200 concurrent requests on a 0.25 CPU and 0.5GB Memory setting).
+My current recommendation would be to run Apollo Router in App Runner, which it does extremely well (I can max out the allowed 200 concurrent requests on a 0.25 CPU and 0.5GB Memory setting).

 | Approach | Advantage     | Performance |
 |----------| ------------- |-------------|